aokurdi/dwm/README.md

 * dwm-alternativetag.
 * dwm-rotateinplace.

+#### NOTE:
+My default terminal is kitty, if you prefer another terminal, chage line 99 in shxkdrc file.

 ### My Mods:
 * Added gaps around bar "The patch on Suckless site doesn't work", you can adjust the gaps in config.def.h file by changing the value of ypad and xpad.